mbrt/gmailctl/README.md

    This means that the filters inside a rule are in AND together.
 In the previous example, if only `filterA` matches, then the first rule is not applied.
 If both `filterA` and `filterB` match, then the rule also matches.
-3. Within filter listed values are in OR with each other.
-In this example in second rule, in `filterC` match on either `valueD` or `valueE` means that filter matches.
+3. Within filter the listed values are in OR with each other.
+In the second rule, `filterC` matches if either `valueD` or `valueE` are present.

 ### Filters
 The following simple filters are available: